 Currently, there is a limited public market for our common stock.
 Our common stock is traded on the OTCQB under the symbol "PPCB."
 However, the OTCQB is not a liquid market in contrast to the major stock exchanges.
 We cannot assure you as to the liquidity or the future market prices of our common stock if a market does develop.
 If an active market for our common stock does not develop, the fair market value of our common stock could be materially adversely affected.
 We cannot predict the future prices of our common stock.

-We are subject to the "penny stock" rules which will adversely affect the liquidity of our common stock.
+The designation of our common stock as a "penny stock" would limit the liquidity of our common stock.